 In September 2013, the Kailua Community Emergency Response Team (CERT) became the first community-based CERT on the island of Oahu.
 Kailua residents, trained by the City & County of Honolulu, Department of Emergency Management CERT program, meet monthly to refresh their skills in incident management, light search and rescue, and disaster medical operations.

-Kailua CERT typically meets the third Tuesday of each month (except for June and December) in the Adventist Health Castle auditorium from 6:30-8:30pm, but due to COVID-19 the meetings are currently done online via Zoom.
-Point of Contact is Marc Lawton, Kailua CERT Coordinator, KailuaCERT@gmail.com or 808.224.1035
+Kailua CERT typically meets the third Tuesday of each month (except for June and December) in the Adventist Health Castle auditorium from 6:30-8:30pm (check the Kailua CERT calendar for any last minute changes).
+Point of Contact is Clem Jung, Kailua CERT Coordinator, KailuaCERT@gmail.com or (808) 683-8163

-If you have completed the City & County of Honolulu, Dept. of Emergency Management CERT training and are interested in joining Kailua CERT, please contact the Kailua CERT Coordinator to send you the Volunteer Packet forms to complete.
+If you have completed the City & County of Honolulu, Dept. of Emergency Management CERT training and are interested in joining Kailua CERT, please complete the Volunteer Packet forms (bottom of this page).
 You can then email the completed forms and associated certificates to KailuaCERT@gmail.com.